pkarsy/rfboot/help/Installation.md

 > rftool
 ```
 Should give you a small usage message.
 This means rftool is in the PATH.
 As you can see the
 rftool is precompiled.
-It is a i386 statically linked executable, and it can run on any i386 or x86_64
+It is a statically linked executable, and it can run on any i386 or x86_64
 linux system (you can recompile it of course if you want).

 Now it is time to install mCC1101, a modified (and simplified) panStamp
 CC1101 library.
 The skeleton projects created with "rftool create ProjName"
 use this library.
-(You can modify the code to use another CC1101 library of course)
+(You can modify the code to use another CC1101 library)

 Change "~/sketchbook/libraries" with your actual sketchbook folder.